Ronales/Detection-bbox-labelme-assist-annotation-by-using-yolo3-detector-/README.md

 ## Tips
-You can run the **detect_labelme.py** to try process the rough annotation work, then use the labelme software to adjust the annotation boudingbox postion in correct way.
+You can run the **detect_labelme.py** to try process the rough annotation work, then use the labelme software to adjust the annotation boudingbox postion in correct way. before you run the **detect_labelme.py** code, the params about "--model --cfg " should fill correct in this python file!!!

 If you are lucky, the assist boundingbox annotation results (json file) will appreant in your device.